Romero Rubio metro station

 Romero Rubio metro station (Note: Estación del Metro Romero Rubio.
 Spanish pronunciation: /es/.) is a station of the Mexico City Metro in the city's borough of Venustiano Carranza.
 It is an elevated railway stop with two side platforms serving Line B (Green-and-Gray Line), between Oceanía and Ricardo Flores Magón.
 It was opened on 15 December 1999, providing service north toward Villa de Aragón and southwest toward Buenavista.

 Romero Rubio metro station services the colonias (neighborhoods) of Moctezuma and Romero Rubio, along Avenida Oceanía.
 Additionally, it has been serving the Encuentro Oceanía shopping center since 2021.
 The station's name references the colonia of the same name, named after Manuel Romero Rubio, who served as Secretary of the Interior from 1884 to 1895.
 Its pictogram depicts the silhouette of his bust.
 The facilities offer partial accessibility for people with disabilities, including tactile paving and Braille signage.

-In 2024, Romero Rubio station had an average daily ridership of 14,297 passengers, ranking it the 85th busiest stops in the network.
+In 2025, Romero Rubio station had an average daily ridership of 13,952 passenger entries, ranking it the 101st busiest stops in the network.
 The building's area has experienced subsidence issues.

 Location and layout

-Romero Rubio is an elevated metro station on Avenida Oceanía in the Venustiano Carranza borough, in northeastern Mexico City.
-It serves two Colonias ("neighborhoods"), Moctezuma and Romero Rubio.
-The station's pictogram features the silhouette of Manuel Romero Rubio, who served as the country's Secretary of the Interior from 1884 to 1895.
+Romero Rubio is an elevated metro station on Line B on Avenida Oceanía, in the Colonias ("neighborhoods"), Moctezuma and Romero Rubio, in the Venustiano Carranza borough, northeastern Mexico City.

 Romero Rubio metro station has two exits.
 The northern exit is at the corner of Avenida del Peñón and Calle Oriente 158 in Colonia Moctezuma and the southern one is at Calle Marruecos in Colonia Romero Rubio.
 The building offers provides partial accessibility for people with disabilities, including tactile paving and Braille signage.
 The Encuentro Oceanía shopping center, which opened in 2021, is adjacent to the station and was the first major shopping center to open in the borough.
 Metro authorities considered adding elevators and wheelchair ramps following the construction of Encuentro Oceanía.

 The station is located between Oceanía and Ricardo Flores Magón stations on the line.
 The area is serviced by Routes 10-B and 18 of the Red de Transporte de Pasajeros bus network.